dieptran/boot-microservices-demo/README.md

 ### A few big challenges
 Using microservices principle means that we would have more than 1 backend app.
 This raises some tackles as below
 #### Data
+To fllow de-coupling pattern in Microservices, we should apply Database-Per-Service pattern, it means: each service has it own database.
+This allow us to use the best kind of database for each kind of data that the service handles.
+For example: for complex data as UserBehavior or ProductCatalog with different product dataset, we should use NoSQL.

+HINH

 #### Inter-services communication

 #### Distributed transaction management
 Some actions need to span across multiple services that data stored in separated database to complete.
 How to rollback data if one of those service are failure to ensure all data is consistence